PAR-Government/Media-Journaling-Tool/hp_tool/readme.txt

 Tags should be specified according to Exiftool documentation (http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/index.html)

 As a standard, the following should be inserted:
-CopyrightNotice=� 2016 PAR Government Systems - Under contract of MediFor By-line=INITIALS HERE
+CopyrightNotice=� 2016 YOUR ORGANIZATION HERE - Under contract of MediFor (If the images were originally taken for another purpose, remove the "Under contract of MediFor" bit) By-line=INITIALS HERE
 Credit=ORGANIZATION HERE
 UsageTerms=CC0 1.0 Universal. https://creativecommons.org/publicdomain/zero/1.0/legalcodes
 Copyright=
 Artist=
+(These last two fields should be left blank in order to wipe them.
+This clears up discrepancies when viewing image metadata)

 --------------------------------------------
 Preferences text file: